The Stochastic-Quantum Theorem: The Stochastic-Quantum Theorem

 \subsection{A Simple Example}

-The notion of embedding a generalized stochastic system into a unistochastic system does not always require an elaborate construction.
-As a simple example, consider a \emph{discrete} Markovian dynamical system $\left(\statespace,\setoftimes,f\right)$ whose state space $\statespace$ has some finite size $N$, whose set of times $\setoftimes$ is isomorphic to the integers $\mathbb{Z}$ under addition, and whose dynamical map $\mapping f{\statespace\cartesianprod\setoftimes}{\statespace}$ satisfies the appropriate version of the Markov property \eqref{eq:DynamicalSystemSemigroupActionMarkovProperty}:
+The notion of embedding an indivisible stochastic process into a unistochastic process does not always require an elaborate construction.
+As a simple example, consider a discrete Markovian-homogeneous dynamical system $\left(\statespace,\setoftimes,f\right)$ whose state space $\statespace$ has some finite size $N$, whose set of target times $\setoftimes$ is isomorphic to the integers $\mathbb{Z}$ under addition, and whose dynamical map $\mapping f{\statespace\cartesianprod\setoftimes}{\statespace}$ satisfies the appropriate version of the homogeneity property \eqref{eq:DynamicalSystemSemigroupActionHomogeneityProperty}: